Books Like Polaris Rising: The One Answer Worth Your Time

 Books like Polaris Rising.
 More space romance like it.

-Sci fi romance with a strong female lead.
+Sci-fi romance with a strong female lead.
 You know what you're looking for, but the lists keep serving you the same ten titles and none of them are quite it.

-This is one answer.
 The right one.

 What You Are Actually Looking For